fachwerk-dev/lib/docs/get-started/node.md

 # Node

-Fachwerk utility functions are also available in NodeJS, both ESM and CommonJS packages.
+Fachwerk utility functions are available in NodeJS, both as ESM and CommonJS packages.

 ### Quickstart